-Taking a walk around the Old Quarter is a free but enjoyable experience.
+Taking a walk around the Old Quarter is an accessible but enjoyable experience.

-For those interested in the long-standing religious culture of the thousand-year-old capital city, visiting Temples and Pagodas in Hanoi is not a bad choice at all.
-With little to no entrance fee, there is charming ancient architecture to admire, and the exciting worshipping culture of the locals to enrich your mind - especially if you happen to visit Hanoi in times of Vietnamese festivals and holidays.
+For those interested in the long-standing religious culture of the thousand-year-old capital city, visiting Temples and Pagodas in Hanoi is not a wrong choice.
+With little to no entrance fee, there is charming ancient architecture to admire and the exciting worshipping culture of the locals to enrich your mind – especially if you happen to visit Hanoi in times of Vietnamese festivals and holidays.

 Temples and pagodas are extraordinary cultural traits of Hanoi

-The street-food paradise of Hanoi can please the pickiest eater with its flavorful and satisfying taste, so instead of fancy international cuisine, street food is a wonderful option for a full stomach and a distinctive cultural taste.
-Street food in Hanoi is extremely diverse with many signature dishes of Vietnam as well as a few Asian countries nearby, and they are exceptionally cheap.
+The street-food paradise of Hanoi can please the pickiest eater with its flavorful and satisfying taste, so instead of fancy international cuisine, street food is a beautiful option for a full stomach and a distinctive cultural taste.
+Street food in Hanoi is highly diverse, with many signature dishes from Vietnam and a few Asian countries nearby, and they are exceptionally cheap.